gonglinyuan/jos/README.md

 **Question 3.** *In your implementation of `env_run()` you should have called `lcr3()`.
 Before and after the call to `lcr3()`, your code makes references (at least it should) to the variable `e`, the argument to `env_run`.
 Upon loading the `%cr3` register, the addressing context used by the MMU is instantly changed.
 But a virtual address (namely `e`) has meaning relative to a given address context--the address context specifies the physical address to which the virtual address maps.
 Why can the pointer `e` be dereferenced both before and after the addressing switch?*

-Because `e` is in kernel virtual memory.
-When mapping memories for user environment, we mapped identically for kernel virtual memory as `kern_pgdir`.
+Because `e` points to an address above `UENVS`, which in the kernel virtual memory.
+When mapping memories for user environments, we mapped kernel virtual memory (all addresses above `UTOP`) identically as in `kern_pgdir`.

 **Question 4.** *Whenever the kernel switches from one environment to another, it must ensure the old environment's registers are saved so they can be restored properly later.
 Why?
 Where does this happen?*